Financial Aid Frequently Asked Questions

 Are there any other forms that I have to fill out in addition to the FAFSA?

 Students who choose to borrow through the Stafford Loan Program will need to complete a Master Promissory Note (MPN).
 The MPN is the loan application.
 We also require all students complete a Loan Request Form.
+Starting in Fall 2016 students must complete an online loan request Online Loan Application Process 16-17.
 A separate MPN is required for parents borrowing through the PLUS Loan Program.

 Where can I get more information on Financial Aid?